 Using one of these sprays can kill the fleas that are infesting your cat’s environment.

-Our pick for the best indoor flea spray: Virbac Knockout E.S.
+#7 Best Indoor Flea Spray: Virbac Knockout E.S.
 Area Treatment Carpet Spray

 One 16 oz can of this carpet spray can treat up to 2,100 square feet.
 It contains Nylar, a trade name for pyriproxyfen, which is an insect growth regulator.